redwoodjs/redwood/packages/api/src/logger/README.md

 Plus ... pino means 🌲 pine tree!
 How perfect is that for RedwoodJS?

 Note: RedwoodJS logging is setup for its api side only.
-For browser and web side error reporting or exception handling, these features will be addressed in a future release.
+For browser and web side error reporting or exception handling, these features will be considered in future releases.

 ## Quick Start